GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

   Process finished with exit code 0

-Once this is done, GEOSX is finished and we can inspect the outcome.
+Once this is done, GEOS is finished and we can inspect the outcome.

 Visualization of results in VisIt
 ----------------------------------------